julian-kreis/maude-data-extractor/README.md

 ## Features & Options
 Whether using the UI or the script, you will have the following options:

-**Enter Model Number(s):** e.g. `HAR1136, TB-0009OFX`
+**Enter Model Number(s):**

+- Uses a comma-seprated list (e.g. `HAR1136, TB-0009OFX`)

-**Enter Year(s) to Retrieve Reports From:** e.g. `2024, 2025`
+**Enter Year(s) to Retrieve Reports From:**

+- Uses a comma-seperated list (e.g. `2024, 2025`)

-Leave blank to retrieve all available years.
+- Leave blank to retrieve all available years.

 **Deduplication Options:**

-Label possible duplicate groups - Identifies reports likely referencing the same event.
+- Label possible duplicate groups - Identifies reports likely referencing the same event.

-Merge duplicate groups - Combines identified duplicates into a single comprehensive entry.
+- Merge duplicate groups - Combines identified duplicates into a single comprehensive entry.

-**Export Data as Files:** Results are automatically organized into specific folders:
+**Save Data as Files:**

-data_json/

-data_csv/

-data_excel/
+- Raw data stored as .json, .csv, .xlsx

+- Data summaries stored as .json, .xlsx

+When using the UI, additional data visualizations of data summaries are available

 ---